Shows

 • and more!

-Generous private support for the Charlie Parker Jazz Festival is provided by The Thompson Family Foundation, The Charles and Lucille King Family Foundation, The Shubert Organization, J.E. & Z.B.
-Butler Foundation, and the NYU Community Fund.
-This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council; the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature; the National Endowment for the Arts; Public support is also provided by NYC Council under the leadership of Speaker Adrienne Adams, with special thanks to Council Member Carlina Rivera.
-Capital One is the title sponsor of Capital One City Parks Foundation SummerStage.
+Generous private support for the Charlie Parker Jazz Festival is provided by The Thompson Family Foundation, The Charles and Lucille King Family Foundation, The Shubert Organization, and the NYU Community Fund.
+This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council; the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature; Harlem Community Development Corporation; Public support is also provided by NYC Council under the leadership of Speaker Adrienne Adams, with special thanks to Council Member Carlina Rivera.
 Supporting Sponsor Memorial Sloan Kettering Cancer Center.
+SummerStage extends its gratitude to Joe Killian, Founder and Executive Producer of SummerStage (1986–1993).

 SUPPORT CITY PARKS FOUNDATION